 characterized by bones becoming weak, fragile and brittle, increasing

 the risk for breaks and fractures.

-Because mammograms can detect breast lumps up to two years before they
+Mammography breast imaging can detect cancer up to two years before lumps,

 Nuclear Medicine uses radioactive substances in the diagnosis and treatment